 There are many publishing partners in the market.
 They’ll resell you the Google AdX even when you aren’t getting the invitation from Google.

 There’s a catch.
-You have to pay them for the access.
+You have to pay them for access.
 Most partner will take 20 percent of the ad revenue generated every month.
 It’s a good option as you’re getting the exchange access, but you still end up paying more than you should.

 First, Google will take some cut as they are running the exchange.
-Next, publishing partner who allows you to sell your inventory on Google ad exchange will take a 20-percent cut.
+Next, a publishing partner who allows you to sell your inventory on Google ad exchange will take a 20-percent cut.
 So-called “Ad tech tax” will eat your revenue.

 That being said, there’s a probability for you to make more even after the tax.
 It depends on several factors, including but not limited to traffic, audience geography, and niche.